gmaynez/debugssy/README.md

 Debugsy supports two automation levels to balance AI assistance with user control:

+**Important:** The MCP server dynamically exposes different tools based on your current automation level.
+This prevents AI agents from attempting to call tools that would be blocked, providing a better user experience.
+Tools like `start_debugging` and `wait_for_breakpoint` are only exposed in full automation mode.

 ### Assisted Mode (Default)
 In **assisted mode**, the AI agent can:
 - ✅ Set, remove, and manage breakpoints
 - ✅ Inspect variables, evaluate expressions, and read call stacks
 - ✅ Query debug state (is execution paused? where?)
 - ✅ Stop debugging sessions (safety escape hatch)
+- ✅ Call execution control tools (`continue`, `step_*`, etc.) which return friendly prompts like "Please click Continue in VS Code debugger UI"

 But the user must:
 - 🔵 Start debugging sessions manually via VS Code
-- 🔵 Control execution flow (continue, step, pause) using VS Code debugger UI
+- 🔵 Control execution flow by clicking buttons in VS Code debugger UI

+**Tools NOT exposed in assisted mode:**
+- ❌ `start_debugging` - Must start manually
+- ❌ `wait_for_breakpoint` - Requires automation to be useful

 This mode provides maximum safety and control, ideal for:
 - Senior engineers who want to maintain situational awareness